securegns/notes/terraform.md

 - We can apply lock ```-lock-timeout=10m``` will wait for 10 minutes
 - Partial configurations ```terraform init -backend-config=backend.hcl```
 - Terraform workspaces
+- If you use Terragrunt, you can run commands across multiple folders concurrently using the run-all command.
+-
 ### Personal challenges faced
 - Forgetting to update terraform version in the main file
 - Upon initially creating the VM, its IP address does not appear in the output variables.
 However, after running `terraform apply` a second time, the IP address becomes visible in the output variables.
 - I am not able to find a way to put exceptions for any resource
 - If I have a script with n number of resources and I need to deploy only a VM in azure, I need to deploy all the dependency resources including VM
+-